wtsnz/NZHerald/README.md

 ## About ##

 It's rough, I know, I spent a few nights hacking on this, though I thought I'd make it public as some of you may like it on your phone.
+I do.

 ### Issues ###